Index News Docs Issues Source

 By default, Chawan’s buffers only handle HTML and plain text.
 The mailcap file can be used to view other file formats using external commands, or to convert them to HTML/plain text before displaying them in Chawan.

 Note that Chawan’s default mime.types file only recognizes a few file extensions, which may result in your entries not being executed if your system lacks an /etc/mime.types file.
-Please consult the mime.types documentation for details.
+Please consult cha-mime.types(5) for details.

 For an exact description of the mailcap format, see RFC 1524.